pocketpy/pocketpy/docs/unity/bindings.md

 ## Dynamic Bindings

-Dynamic bindings allows you to add a single C# lambda function to an object at runtime.
+Dynamic bindings allow you to add a single C# lambda function to an object at runtime.

 ```csharp
 delegate object NativeFuncC(VM vm, object[] args);